reza9234/automated_door/README.md

-# Automated Garden Door Opener
+# Automated Garden Door Opener via SMS

-This project is an automated garden door opener system, designed to control the opening and closing of a garden door using an Arduino microcontroller.
-The system includes a motor mechanism, various electronic components, and a user-friendly interface for operation.
+This project is an automated garden door opener system, designed to be controlled via SMS messages using an Arduino microcontroller.
+The system includes a motor mechanism, various electronic components, and a GSM module for receiving SMS commands.

 ## Overview

-The automated garden door opener system uses an Arduino board, a motor driver, and sensors to automate the movement of a garden door.
-The system can be controlled remotely and is designed to be energy-efficient and easy to use.
+The automated garden door opener system allows for remote control of a garden door using SMS commands sent to a GSM module connected to an Arduino board.
+The system is designed for convenience, security, and ease of use.

 ### Key Features
-- **Remote Control**: Operate the garden door using a remote or smartphone app.
+- **SMS Control**: Operate the garden door by sending SMS commands.
-- **Manual Override**: Allows for manual control in case of system malfunction or preference.
+- **Manual Override**: Manual control is available as a fallback option.
-- **Energy Efficient**: Optimized to minimize power consumption.
+- **Secure and Efficient**: Only pre-authorized numbers can control the door, ensuring security and efficient use of resources.
-- **Customizable Settings**: Users can set the speed and extent of door movement.
+- **Customizable Settings**: Users can adjust door movement settings through the system.

 ## Components

-1. **Arduino Board**: The main controller of the system, responsible for processing inputs and controlling outputs.
+1. **Arduino Board**: The core controller that processes SMS commands and controls the door mechanism.
+2. **GSM Module**: Receives SMS commands and communicates with the Arduino board.
-2. **Motor Driver**: Manages the motor's speed and direction for opening and closing the door.
+3. **Motor Driver**: Controls the motor's speed and direction for opening and closing the door.
-3. **Power Supply**: Powers the entire system, ensuring consistent operation.
+4. **Power Supply**: Provides necessary power to the system components.
-4. **Sensors**: Detect the position and status of the door.
+5. **Sensors**: Monitor the position of the door.
-5. **Relay Module**: Facilitates the control of high-power devices such as motors.
+6. **Relay Module**: Controls the activation of the motor.

 ## Getting Started

 ### Prerequisites

-- Basic understanding of Arduino and electronic components.
+- Basic knowledge of Arduino, GSM modules, and electronic components.
-- Required hardware components listed above.
+- Necessary hardware components (listed above).
 - Arduino IDE installed on your computer.

 ### Installation